jlan84/cross-validation-assignment/individual.md

 out of the k groups will be the test set, the rest (**k-1**) groups will be the training set.
 In the next iteration, another group will be the test set, and the rest will be the training set.
 The process repeats for k iterations (k-fold).
-In each fold, a metric for accuracy (RMSE in this case) will be calculated and an overall average of that metric will be calculated over k-folds.
+In each fold, a metric for accuracy (MSE in this case) will be calculated and an overall average of that metric will be calculated over k-folds.

 <div align="center">